Bethany History

 -

-June 15 – Six names for the new church are proposed to the congregation.
-Parkway Baptist Church and McLaurin Memorial Baptist Church tie for first place, so the name choice is carried over until the fall.
-Property on Baseline Road east of Clyde Ave. is selected for “construction of a chapel (ranch style bungalow).”
-This will be purchased for the new church group by the Ottawa Baptist Extension Board at a cost of $2500.00.
+June 15 – Six names for the new church are proposed.
+Parkway Baptist Church and McLaurin Memorial Baptist Church tie, so the name choice is carried over.
+Property on Baseline Road east of Clyde Ave. is selected for construction of a chapel at a cost of $2,500.

 -